-Even when I was in relationships, I always had large circle of friends – with whom I used to spent a huge amount of time.
+Even when I was in relationships, I always had a large circle of friends – with whom I used to spend a huge amount of time.
 I grew up in the UK till the age of 10.
 A small, semi-agricultural town – we were the only black family in the town.
 We came back to North Bengal in 1979.
-Went back to UK for Ph.D. in Oxford – Study of Trade to South Asia of Oxford University Press and Macmillan – 1875 to 1990.
+Went back to the UK for PhD in Oxford – Study of Trade to South Asia of Oxford University Press and Macmillan – 1875 to 1990.

 When I was in college, yes I had a boyfriend – and also got married to him in 1999 for three years.
 We were together for 10 years.
 I left in 2000 to IIT Kharagpur for a job.
 Lots of problems – his expectations – issues that had been – argued about – consequences.
 We had a long talk one night – in which a lot of things came up – we discovered that our idea about marriage as a relationship was completely different.

 “I was more of the Western kind, and he was more of the traditional kind”